 - the inmate’s last name and DOC identification number

-- the sender’s name and complete return address, either printed, stamped or on a label
+- the sender’s name and complete return address

 A correctly addressed envelope to a Montana State Prison inmate